 Using a cookie scoop, portion out the dough into equal pieces (roughly 1.5 tablespoons each) and then place them on a baking sheet, neatly spaced apart from each other.

-🧁 Optional Cream Cheese Filling
+🧁 Optional Filling (Jam or Cream Cheese)

 The strawberry shortcake cookies, without any fillings, are already absolutely delicious.
 They are also a tad lighter than the ones with filling.
 But occasionally, you want a more decadent cookie.
 So if you want a "filled" cookie, you have two options.
 You can either use a strawberry jam or a cream cheese filling.